Year 6 2025 - 2026

 Please remember that you can contact us via email: year6@hollinhey.cheshire.sch.uk

 We are here to keep everyone in our school community safe.
-If you have a safety worry, Mrs Clough is here to help.
+If you have a safety worry, Mrs Massey is here to help.

 Email head@hollinhey.cheshire.sch.uk

-PE Days are Tuesday & Thursday!
+PE Days are Tuesdays & Thursdays!
 Please ensure that the children wear Hollinhey PE kit and their school jumpers/hoodies.

 Book bags